nordbearbotdev/Femida/tSNG_TEAM.md

-**The tSNG Team (also tSNG Team) is the legal entity holding ownership of the tModLoader brand and software.
+**The tSNG Team (also tSNG Team) is the legal entity holding ownership of the Terraria SNG brand and software.
 Current members are: [SteelSeries](), [Woodman](https://github.com/nordbearbotdev), [Comdar](https://github.com/COMDARR) and [Zluka](https://github.com/cryyy002)**

 **Members can be added or removed only through unanimous vote.
 If a member is uncontactable for 2 weeks, they are considered to abstain from voting.**